Ballot Measure 114: Here's what we know - NewsBreak

 As of early Tuesday, Dec.
 6, the state was waiting for a response from Judge Immergut on whether she will grant a temporary hold on parts of the measure leading up to Dec.
 8.

-Follow this developing story here online and in the Wednesday print version of The Chronicle.
+Follow this developing story here online and in the Tuesday print version of The News Guard.